 \$ 0 Add Transform Claim Rule Wizard

 Select Rule Templat e

 Steps Select the template for the claim rule that you want to create from the following list.
 The description provides

 Choose Rule Type details about each claim rule template.

 Configure Claim Rule Claim rule template:

-Transform an Incoming Claim V
+Transform an Incoming Claim

 Claim rule template description:

 Using the Transform an Incoming Claim rule template you can select an incoming claim, change its claim type, and optionally change its claim value.
-For example, you can use this rule template to create a rule that will send a group claim with a claim value of "Purchasers" when there is an incoming group claim with a value of "Admins".
+For example, you can use this rule template to create a rule that will send a group claim with the same claim value of "Purchasers" when there is an incoming group claim with a value of "Admins".
 Multiple claims with the same claim type may be emitted from this rule.
-Sources of incoming claims, click Help.
+Sources of incoming claims vary based on the rules being edited.
+For more information on the sources of incoming claims, click Help.

 < Previous Next > Cancel